When Your Job Feels Like a Chore

-The Banyans approach is based on a multidimensional framework of Health and Wellness.
+Here at The Banyans, our approach to Health and Wellness is based on a multidimensional framework.
 This framework incorporates wellness aspects from nutritional, financial, protectoral, social, intellectual, environmental, emotional and physical dimensions.
 Occupational wellness is one of the largest contributors to overall health and wellbeing, considering we spend approximately 90,000 hours[i] at our workplaces over a lifetime.
-Given that 80% of Americans[ii] report being dissatisfied with their workplace, occupational wellness is clearly a salient issue for a large number of people today.
+Given that 80% of Americans[ii]report being dissatisfied with their workplace, occupational wellness is clearly a salient issue for a large number of people today.

 Our lives are made up of many dimensions, all of which require time and attention.
 It is very common to struggle with managing life’s competing demands.
 This issue has become known as work-life balance, and revolves around “a concern about the negative impact, symbolised by long working hours, on the workload of life”[iii].